daniospina9/GeYuGoApp/README.md

 In addition, the application supports the creation of multiple users, making it easy to manage different profiles and switch between them without complications.

+From a technical perspective, GeYuGoApp was structured following Clean Architecture principles, implementing the MVVM pattern to ensure a scalable, maintainable, and testable codebase.

 ---

 ## ✨ Main Features